 During her tenure as Executive Director of Ours to Serve House of Hospitality, Dr. Hoffman led a successful campaign to develop Village of Hope– a homeless shelter for families in Bemidji, MN.
 As the Community Services Program Director at Evergreen Youth & Family Services she spearheaded a successful partnership with a local developer to create a transitional housing center with on-site services for youth experiencing homelessness in rural northern Minnesota.

-Ms. Hoffman has been the recipient of several awards and honors including the Bemidji Leads!
+Dr. Hoffman has been the recipient of several awards and honors including the Bemidji Leads!
 Organizational Stewardship Award, Ruth Edevold Organizational Excellence Award, and the Eleanor Roosevelt Women for Responsive Government Award.
 She is a Licensed Independent Social Worker through the Minnesota Board of Social Work.
 She resides in Bemidji with her husband Brodie and is mom to two college-aged children.
 In her free time, she enjoys spending time with her family, glamping in Minnesota’s state parks and campgrounds, and pontooning on Lake Bemidji.

 - Master of Science in Social Welfare, 1999, University of Wisconsin—Madison

-- B.A., 1997, Bemidji State University
+- Bachelor of Arts in Political Science, 1997, Bemidji State University

-Introduction to Social Welfare
+- Intro to Social Welfare

-Human Behavior in the Social Environment II
+- Human Behavior and the Social Environment II (HBSE II)

-Generalist Practice III
+- Generalist Practice III